Diocese of Visby

 The Diocese of Visby (Visby stift) is a division of the Church of Sweden consisting of the island of Gotland.
 Its seat is Visby Cathedral located in the largest town on Gotland, Visby.

 The Bishop of Visby is also responsible for the episcopal oversight of the Church of Sweden Abroad (SKUT).

+The icon portraying Our Lady of Öja, associated with the Diocese of Visby, on display a side chapel called the Pilgrim's chapel in the Cathedral.